gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 ![](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab2-docker-debug/resources/vs-code-docker-build.png)

 5. Give your docker build image a **unique name** - eg the first part of your email address, your nickname, something memorable, followed by **:latest**.
-The name needs to be unique otherwise it will clash with other users.
+The name needs to be unique otherwise it will clash with others building Docker images on the same Raspberry Pi.

     For example **glovebox:latest**